Flowering Dogwood Tree and tulips surround a weathered wooden bench at Eyre Hall garden

 Eyre Hall is Open Only Once a Year

-Did you know that there are over 30 tours of nearly 200 properties conducted in the last week of April each year?
+Their tour is usually the last Saturday of Historic Garden Week but check the schedule here for dates of tours in other regions of Virginia.
+Did you know that there are over 30 tours of nearly 200 properties conducted in the last week of April or first week of May each year?
 Every region in the state is represented.
 Properties from the Shenandoah Valley in the northwest to Martinsville in the southwest.
 Beyond the Chesapeake Bay on the Eastern Shore Peninsula to Old Town Alexandria in the northeast, plus many more.

 Eyre Hall Eastern Shore of Virginia Garden